VRLAB-HSKL/Vektoranalysis/ParameterCurve/README.md

 ## Usage

 The current project version contains a working data set of curves in with different views.
-Using the Unity Editor, the project can be viewed in its bare structure (resources, scripts, ...).
-If you would like to see the application in action, there are currently two ways available:
+Using the Unity Editor, the project can be viewed in its bare structure (resources, scripts,...).
+If you would like to see the application in action, there are currently two ways to do so:

 - Using the [Vive Input Utility Simulator](https://github.com/ViveSoftware/ViveInputUtility-Unity/wiki/Simulator)  in the Unity editor

-- Installing one of the provided .apks on an android-based VR headset
+- Installing one of the provided [.apks](https://github.com/VRLAB-HSKL/Vektoranalysis/releases) on an [HTC Vive Focus Plus](https://business.vive.com/us/product/focus-plus/) or comparable android based VR headset

+The simulator based method is the most accessible to users, because no physical headset is needed to experience the main functions of the application.
+Although as with all VR applications, this will always be a reduced experience when compared to running the application on a HMD.

+If you have access to an android-based VR Headset, we have [.apks](https://github.com/VRLAB-HSKL/Vektoranalysis/releases) that can be installed on these devices.
+These releases were used during the college exercises in which the application was used in.
+The students were given [HTC Vive Focus Plus](https://business.vive.com/us/product/focus-plus/) devices, so all testing of the application was done on these devices.
+Other devices and platforms could be supported in the future if Unity is able to target them :-)

 <!---